ICGC-TCGA-PanCancer/pancancer-bag/README.md

 technology to use.

     # launch, use the correct command line args for you
-    perl bin/launcher/launch_cluster.pl --platform=openstack --cluster <cluster-name>
-    (clusters will be listed in the coresponding configuration file)
+    perl bin/launch_cluster.pl --config=openstack --custom-params=<cluster-name>

 For provisioning in the Bindle configuration file specify:

-- workflow_name
-- workflow_verion
-- seqware_version

-These will be used for both installing to corresponding workflow and dependencies
+    workflow:(comma separated list of workflows to be installed)

+For BWA dependencies:

+    workflow_name:'BWA'

 Please see the [PanCancer Wiki](https://wiki.oicr.on.ca/display/PANCANCER) for more information about this project.

 !!!
 Important !!!
-If running this on EBI or other cloud where large memory instances are not available, enable the "SGE hack" by passing sge_hack and swap_on as variables on the command line.
+If running this on EBI or other cloud where large memory instances are not available, enable the "SGE hack" by passing sge_hack and swap_on as variables on the command line or throught the Bindle configuration file.